INTRODUCTION

 Another way I link the Paschal Mystery and the

-Eucharist and the sacraments, is with the history of
+Eucharist and the sacraments, is with the history of Israel from the moment

-* Christ for
+Ø Christ for instance links

-received in the desert (Exodus 13:4-13).
+desert (Exodus 13:4-13).

-* The slavery
+Ø The slavery in Egypt

-* the crossing of the
+Ø the crossing of the Red

-* the covenant at Mount Sinai (Exodus 24:3-8) , becomes the
+Ø the covenant at Mount Sinai

-focus of Jesus in the last supper, (Mathew 26: 26-29; Mark 14: 22-24), and when
+(Exodus 24:3-8) , becomes the focus of Jesus in the last supper, (Mathew 26:

-he gives us the new and eternal covenant that replaces the old one.
+26-29; Mark 14: 22-24), and when he gives us the new and eternal covenant that

-* We can make
+Ø We can make a link with

-explicit.
-I take the liberty therefore to associate the sacrament of
+the liberty therefore to associate the sacrament of confirmation with the water

-confirmation with the water which comes out of the rock for the thirsty
+which comes out of the rock for the thirsty Israelites to drink from, which

-Israelites to drink from, which will strengthen them, so to say.
-This will give
+will strengthen them, so to say.
+This will give them strength to fight the

-them strength to fight the battle against the Amalekites, while Moses holds out
+battle against the Amalekites, while Moses holds out

 his arms, supported by Aaron and Hur on each side.